hashbangash/tic-tac-toe-client/README.md

 }
 ```

 Since this is my first Node.js app, I'm listing out what each dependency does for my own learning.
-The `devDependencies` in `package.json` are tools just used for development, not distribution.
+The `devDependencies` in `package.json` are tools just used for development, not production.

-**Babel Polyfill**: Transpiles ES6+ code to ES5.
+**babel polyfill**: Transpiles ES6+ code to ES5.
 A polyfill provides modern functionality for older browsers.
 Babel is a JS compiler that is now broken into separate small packages.
 I am just using the polyfill package.
 Babel has an MIT license.

-**Bootstrap**: Helps with writing CSS so I can use Sass variables and nest CSS styles.
+**bootstrap**: Helps with writing CSS so I can use Sass variables and nest CSS styles.
 I used the grid system for my tic tac toe board.
 It also has an MIT license.

 **jQuery**: Incredibly valuable JS library that simplifies creating event handlers.
 Instead of writing complex JS commands to select HTML elements and apply events or styling to them, I can write simple jQuery commands. jQuery has an [MIT license](https://jquery.org/license/).
 "You are free to use the Project in any other project (even commercial projects) as long as the copyright header is left intact."